chiaraaltobelli/BoiseExplorer/README.md

-# BoiseExplorer
+# Boise Explorer

 ## Overview
-Welcome to Boise Adventure Generator, your ultimate guide to unlocking the best of Boise, Idaho, without the hassle of planning.
+Welcome to the Boise Explorer, your ultimate guide to unlocking the best of Boise, Idaho, without the hassle of planning.
 Our platform transforms how residents and visitors explore the vibrant city.

 ## Our Mission
 At Boise Adventure Generator, we believe that choosing how to spend your free time should be exciting, not overwhelming.
 We rescue your weekends from indecision, offering personalized adventures with just a few clicks.